 - Joint pain.

-Treatment plans for hepatitis B will vary depending on the level of progression.
-There is no cure for hepatitis B. An initial blood test and biopsy will be performed to check the level of liver damage and the progression of the disease.
-Several medications are used to slow the progression of the disease but can cause kidney damage.
+Treatment plans for Hepatitis B will vary depending on the level of progression.
+There is no cure for Hepatitis B. An initial blood test and biopsy will be performed to check the level of liver damage and the progression of the disease.
+Several medications are used to slow the progression of the disease, but they can cause kidney damage.
 Your doctor will need to monitor you closely and may order bed rest until your body gets used to the drugs.

-Treatment plans for hepatitis C will also vary depending on the progression.
-There is now an oral treatment for hepatitis C that usually lasts 8-12 weeks.
-Side effects from the medication can cause extreme fatigue, nauseousness, vomiting, and flu-like symptoms.
+Treatment plans for Hepatitis C will also vary depending on the progression.
+There is now an oral treatment for Hepatitis C that usually lasts 8-12 weeks.
+Side effects from the medication can cause extreme fatigue, nausea, vomiting, and flu-like symptoms.

-Depending on how your hepatitis has progressed, it may become difficult to continue to work.
-If your doctor has removed you from the workplace until you finish your treatment plan, you will need to apply for long term disability benefits.
+Depending on how your hepatitis has progressed, it may be difficult to continue working.
+If your doctor removed you from the workplace until you finish your treatment plan, you must apply for long-term disability insurance benefits.

 Definition of Disability